Codebear98/PhoneNumbersNormaliser/README.md

 # README #

-### What is this repository for? ###

-This is an iOS app project that was developing for a job interview.
-It demonstrates the use of contemporary skills/tools or even mindset that should/ could be using for scrum/agile development.
+A demo app that used to normalise pre-set phone numbers, detect if the number is a mobile number, fixed line and whether it's a valid number for the country where the mobile device located.

-Skills/tools including BDD, MVP, Code style enforcement etc.
+It demonstrates the use of BDD, MVP, Code style enforcement etc.

 ### How do I get set up? ###